uscensusbureau/the-opportunity-project/_datakits/addressing.md

 problem-statement-name: Transforming Local Addressing Systems in Puerto Rico
 date: 2022-08-09

-lead: Datasets on geography, demography, and emergency response and preparedness in Puerto Rico
+lead: Geographic, demographic, and emergency response and preparedness data for Puerto Rico

 image: /assets/img/data-kits/pr-address.jpg
 image-alt: 'An aerial shot of a neighboodhood'